Historical Places

 Preservation

-With the cities expanding to accommodate the increasing population, the places of historical significance start losing their grace due to the environmental pollution and lack of maintenance.
+With cities expanding to accommodate the increasing population, places of historical significance start losing their grace due to environmental pollution and lack of maintenance.
 Mecca Masjid had to face similar consequences.
-It was given a chemical wash in 1995, and later on the state government declared it as a traffic-free zone in the month of August, 2011.
+It was given a chemical wash in 1995, and later on, the state government declared it a traffic-free zone in August 2011.

 How to Reach

-Visitors who are staying at any suburb of Hyderabad during their trip can reach Mecca Masjid through public transport services and private taxis.
-Hyderabad is well connected with all the major cities of India by either rail, road, and air transport.
+Visitors who are staying in any suburb of Hyderabad during their trip can reach Mecca Masjid through public transport services and private taxis.
+Hyderabad is well-connected with all the major cities of India by rail, road, and air transport.

 Best Time to Visit

-Although the mosque is open all year long, the best time to visit this holy place is during the winter season between November to February.
+Although the mosque is open all year long, the best time to visit this holy place is during the winter season, between November and February.
 At this time of the year, cool winds will make it a pleasant and memorable experience for you.
-Summers begin from March and continue till the month of May, during which the temperature soars up to 45 degrees centigrade, thus making it harsh to commute and explore the exteriors of the mosque.
-During monsoon (June to September), the rains play a spoilsport, and so do the winds.
+Summers begin from March and continue until May, during which the temperature soars up to 45 degrees Celsius, thus making it harsh to commute and explore the exteriors of the mosque.
+During the monsoon (June to September), the rains play a spoilsport, and so do the winds.

 You may also like...